marxio09dio/Airplanes-Crashes-Study/README.md

 - All commercial and military helicopter accidents with greater than 10 fatalities.
 - All civil and military airship accidents involving fatalities.
 - Aviation accidents involving the death of famous people.
-- Aviation accidents or incidents of noteworthy interest.
+- Aviation accidents or incidents of significant interest.

-**Midair collisions are aggredated by "/" for example, Aircraft 1 / Aircraft 2**
+**Midair collisions are aggregated by "/" for example, Aircraft 1 / Aircraft 2**

 **Location of Events are approximated, from the dataset, only 13,58% is known**